guyc/FOML/README.md

 The percent character at the begining of a line, followed immediately by an element name will be rendrered as and XML element.
 The default namespace "fo" will be used if a namespace is not specified.
-To use the "xsl" namespace it should be explicitly specified.
+To use the "xsl" namespace, it should be explicitly specified (eg %xsl:stylesheet).
+A trailing '/' at the end of the line, following any arguments, will cause the node to be auto-closed.

 Attributes may optionally be specified following the element name.
 For example